 Consolidated annual accounts

-The obligation to draw up and file consolidated annual accounts and consolidated annual reports is governed by legal rules laid down in Articles 108 to 121 of the Companies Code, Articles 106 to 169 of the Royal Decree of 30th January 2001 implementing the said Code and Article 11, § 1 of the Law of 17th July 1975 on company accounts.
+The obligation to draw up and file consolidated annual accounts and consolidated annual reports is governed by legal rules laid down in Articles 3:31 to 3:36 of the Code for Companies & Associations (CCA), Articles 3:96 to 3:158 of the Royal Decree of 29 april 2019 implementing the said Code and Article III.91 § 1 of the economic law code.

 Since 2005, the consolidated accounts of companies listed on the stock exchange have had to be drawn up according to international accounting standards or IFRS (International Financial Reporting Standards).
 Non-listed companies have the option of using these standards for compiling their consolidated accounts.